-145 CHILD ABUSE AND FAMILY VIOLENCE IN OUR SOCIETY
+145 CHILD ABUSE AND FAMILY VIOLENCE IN OUR SOCIETY 3 UNITS

-3 hours lecture Examination of child abuse and neglect, domestic violence, elder abuse, and community violence.
+Examination of child abuse and neglect, domestic violence, elder abuse, and community violence.
 Safety and self protection will be studied with an emphasis on how the classroom teacher, foster parents, and members of the general public can recognize, prevent, report, and intervene in cases of child abuse and domestic violence.
-AA/AS GE.
-CSU